 But, of course, there is always a certain amount of risk in real estate.

-When your home appreciates you have a larger asset to borrow against, and you make a greater profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll produce a bigger profit when you sell.

-The most important thing is that you select an agent in San Diego who knows the factors that influence local prices.
+It's important that you select a real estate agent in San Diego who understands the factors that influence local prices.

-Many think that the economy is the greatest factor impacting real estate appreciation.
+A lot of people believe that the economy is the top factor affecting real estate appreciation.

-there are many issues on a national level that alter your home's value: unemployment, mortgage rates, quarterly earnings reports, and more.
+there are many factors on a national level that impact your property's value: unemployment, mortgage rates, quarterly earnings reports, and more.

-Location in a community - Many consumers want to live in areas with the most conducive factors for families to develop, such as a close proximity to schools and work.
+Location in a community - Many of us prefer to live in regions with the best and most convenient features for households to thrive, such as a close proximity to schools, jobs, and work.

 So when it comes to keeping their value, these areas typically appreciate much more reliably than areas lacking key features.

-Appreciation history - Have home prices increased or decreased over the past 5 to 10 years?
-Is the area thought to be desirable because of its location or affordability?
+Appreciation history - Have house prices risen or declined over the past 5 to 10 years?
+Is the neighborhood thought to be desirable because of its location or affordability?

 The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
-Is there a good mix of work in an area, or does it depend on just one industry?
+Is there a good mixture of business in an area, or does it count on just one industry?
 Is the mix of commercial and residential development changing?